ashik1291/ashik1291/README.md

 ## About me

-I'm a backend-focused Senior Software Engineer with 4+ years of experience building scalable, high-traffic enterprise systems in **fintech**, **ISP billing**, and **compliance** domains.
+I'm a backend-focused Senior Software Engineer with 4+ years of experience building scalable, high-traffic enterprise systems in **fintech**, **ISP billing solution**, and **compliance** domains.

-Currently at **Brain Station 23 PLC** (Dhaka), where I lead architecture design, mentor junior engineers, drive client requirement analysis, and deliver end-to-end features across distributed systems serving 100,000+ users.
+Currently at **Brain Station 23 PLC** (Dhaka), where I guide architecture design, mentor junior engineers, drive client requirement analysis, and deliver end-to-end features across distributed systems serving 100,000+ users.

 I'm actively seeking a **Senior Backend / Java Engineer** role in the EU or Nordic region with relocation sponsorship.